The criteria for insomnia includes the following components:

 - Sleep difficulty results in related daytime complaints

 Though individual variation exists, most people need 7-8 hours for optimal health.
 It is a common problem for many college students and can lead to impaired daytime function, decreased physical and cognitive performance and impairment in quality of life.
 Insomnia can lead to decreased quality of life issues including fatigue, sleepiness, confusion, tension, anxiety and depression.

 Insomnia may be an independent disorder, but quite often can be the result of coexisting medical or psychological conditions; or even abrupt changes in daily routine, such as staying up much later than usual for more than one night in a row for studying or going out.
 Other common causes of insomnia include:

-- Illness that causes pain, nausea, or shortness of breath
+- Illness that causes pain, nausea, or breathing problems

 - Stress that causes muscle tension, headaches, or indigestion

-- Sleeping pills, alcohol, or other sedatives that produce "rebound" insomnia when they wear off
+- Use of “sleeping pills”, alcoholic beverages, or other sedatives that can produce "rebound" insomnia when they wear off

 - Insufficient activity during the day

 Chronic insomnia (at least 3 episodes of insomnia per week for at least 3 months, not related to an inadequate opportunity for sleep) can also be a symptom of a more serious problem such as depression or anxiety.
 If suspected, consider the following for assistance: (http://healthcenter.indiana.edu/counseling/self-help/depression.shtml).